Linskii/remote-debug/README.md

     This command creates the necessary VS Code launch configurations in `.vscode/launch.json`.

     ```bash
-    remote-debug init
+    rdg init
     ```

     > [!WARNING]
     > If `launch.json` exists but is malformed, it will be backed up to `launch.json.bak` and a new file will be created.

 2.  **Run your script on the cluster**
-    Prefix your usual Python command with `remote-debug debug`.
+    Prefix your usual Python command with `rdg debug`.
 This will start a debug server and wait for you to connect.

     ```bash
     # Instead of: python my_script.py --arg value
     # Run this:
-    remote-debug debug my_script.py --arg value
+    rdg debug python my_script.py --arg value
     ```

 3.  **Check your job's output**
-    The job output will contain the connection details needed to attach the debugger.
+    The job output will contain the connection details and the SSH command needed to attach the debugger.

     ```text
     --- Python Debugger Info ---